Trump Says He Can Beat Oprah In A Presidential Race

 "I don't think at this point she's actually considering it," King added.

+In response to a question during Tuesday's press briefing about Winfrey's potential presidential campaign, White House Press Secretary Sarah Huckabee Sanders told reporters, "Look, I disagree very much on her policies.
+Is she a successful individual?
+Absolutely.
+But in terms of where she stands on a number of positions, I would find a lot of problems with that."

+Asked if she has any advice for an outsider to the political establishment who might be considering a run, she said, "I'm not going to focus on anyone's campaign other than President Trump's re-election.
+I'm sure if she decides to run, which I think the president states he doesn't feel she will, I'm sure she will have help with that."

-Winfrey made the speech while accepting the Cecil B. DeMille lifetime achievement award — the first black woman to receive the honor.
+Winfrey made her speech while accepting the Cecil B. DeMille lifetime achievement award — the first black woman to receive the honor.

 "I want all the girls watching here, now, to know that a new day is on the horizon!" she told the crowd to a standing ovation.
 "And when that new day finally dawns, it will be because of a lot of magnificent women, many of whom are right here in this room tonight, and some pretty phenomenal men, fighting hard to make sure that they become the leaders who take us to the time when nobody ever has to say 'Me too' again!"